useperform/perform/docs/more/extending-entities.rst

 If it had not been extended, all calls would return ``Perform\UserBundle\Entity\User``.

-Admins for extended entities
+Crud for extended entities
 ----------------------------

-Exisiting admins for entities that have been extended will work for the child entities, although they won't be aware of the new fields and relationships.
+Exisiting crud classes for entities that have been extended will work for the child entities, although they won't be aware of the new fields and relationships.

-To define a new admin for the extended entity, create an admin class that extends the existing admin and register it as a service:
+To define a new crud class for the extended entity, create a new class that extends the existing class and register it as a service:

 .. code-block:: php

    <?php

-    use Perform\UserBundle\Admin\UserAdmin as BaseAdmin;
+    use Perform\UserBundle\Crud\UserCrud as BaseCrud;
     use Perform\BaseBundle\Config\TypeConfig;

-    class UserAdmin extends BaseAdmin
+    class UserCrud extends BaseCrud
     {
         public function configureTypes(TypeConfig $config)
         {